 Cloud starts to realize that something is up with Tifa after this discussion of clones, and he makes a big speech proclaiming that he is who he is, and besides?
 Doesn’t Tifa believing in him make that the truth?
 This was the one element of this game’s big twist I hadn’t yet been able to figure out from context in Crisis Core: how was Cloud able to misunderstand the past when Tifa was backing him up?
 But even I could start to guess what was going on at this point, so Cloud’s ironic speech about Tifa believing in him was less “distressing” and more, say, “rolling-the-aisles,” because I’m an awful person.
 No, no, Cloud!
 Hit it even more on the nose!
 Tell me about about how she’d never betray your trust!

 Actually, it’s not entirely clear if we are supposed to be taking Sephiroth at his word, because he actually overshoots the real fact of the matter by several degrees?
-See, he implies that Cloud might not actually be Cloud of Nibelheim, but that the original Cloud died ages ago and this “Cloud” was supposedly a Jenova shapeshifter in the form of an adult Cloud, basing its memories on memories absorbed from Tifa.
-This is a classic bluff technique on both the part of Sephiroth and the part of the writers: bluff high with the aim of achieving something less radical than your bluff.
+See, he implies that Cloud might not actually be Cloud of Nibelheim, but that the original Cloud died ages ago and this “Cloud” is supposedly a Jenova shapeshifter that took on Cloud’s appearance, basing its memories on memories absorbed from Tifa through infection.
+This is a classic bluff technique on both the part of Sephiroth and the part of the writers: bluff high with the aim of achieving something less radical than your bluff, but higher than you would have gotten away with.
 It’s like a TV show including something deliberately controversial so that the censors will censor the bluff, overlooking something genuinely important to the plot they might have censored on any other day.
 FFVII is proposing something outrageous so that once you get to the simpler (if still somewhat absurd) truth of the matter, it retains its shock but comes accompanied with relief designed to help you overlook the fact that it’s still absurd.
 In any event, I don’t know if Sephiroth is telling the truth about Jenova absorbing memories or not, because parts of his story genuinely are bullshit.

 Cloud then recounts the events of the flashback to prove that he really was there, before he suddenly realizes he has no memory of joining SOLDIER, much less reaching 1st Class.
 The way he phrases it, I initially couldn’t help but suspect from his phrasing that he was realizing just how silly it was that he believed that a sixteen-year-old like himself was able to hit SOLDIER 1st Class so young.
 Buuuuuuut then I remembered that Zack was 15 even in Crisis Core and I just ended up just scowling.

-(Fun fact – or at least it’s fun to me: inside the data, the vision of the fire really is a new room, an in-data copy, just like how this vision is a copy made by Sephiroth.
+(Fun fact – or at least it’s fun to me: inside the data, the vision of the fire really is a new room, an in-data copy of the Kalm flashback fire, just like how this vision is a copy made by Sephiroth.
 But the visions of the gates of Nibelheim are actually the real gates of Nibelheim!
 In fact, so are the gates seen in Cloud’s flashback in Kalm!
 The player is simply picked up out of the game and plopped down on the other side of the planet, in the real Nibelheim, if only for that one room!)

 Now, come sit over here and I’m going to tell you a little something about how this Journal was written.
 As I said earlier, Kyle wrote some of the notes for this section, and I didn’t get a chance to read them until I sat down to write this first draft.
 When I got started, I skimmed his section of notes, and one line in particular caught my eye: it was a short, blunt description that Kyle had jotted down without any context.
 I do the same thing from time to time and Kyle’s presumably seen it, and so I know just what Kyle was thinking: this is a scene that can be described in just one sentence of commentary and so doesn’t need any context to explain what it was describing besides its position in the document.
 A scene I would be able to 100% identify when I got to it.
 And once I got back to this scene, when Red XIII did the very last thing he was supposed to do under any circumstances, and I became positive that this is what Kyle was referring to when he wrote: “Our group is full of idiots.”

 We got the answer to that in a pre-rendered sequence, as the egg-like Materia descends towards the ground and reveals that Sephiroth is encased inside.
-Indeed, Sephiroth has been here since not long after Nibelheim It seems that the events of Crisis Core were just as fatal as you’d expect them to be, and Sephiroth came here to be healed along with the Planet’s wound.
+Indeed, Sephiroth has been here since not long after Nibelheim.
+It seems that the events of Crisis Core were just as fatal as you’d expect them to be, and Sephiroth came here to be healed along with the Planet’s wound.
 The big twist is that the “Sephiroth” we’ve been seeing all throughout the game hasn’t been Sephiroth, but the escaped main body of Jenova from Shinra HQ, and that it’s been dropping body parts behind it to serve as the Jenova boss battles.
 In attempting to chase this fake Sephiroth, Cloud was actually attempting to fulfill the Jenova Reunion all along.
 Ironically, this means that many of the famous incidents accredited to Sephiroth in the story, including his massacre at Shinra HQ and even his killing of Aeris, were actually the fault of Jenova all along.
-Or, at least they are depending on your personal theory on how much control Sephiroth had over Jenova herself?
+Or rather, I suppose that depends on how much control Sephiroth had over Jenova herself?
 It seems like that level of control is considerable, since Sephiroth is the reason the Reunion happened at the north pole in the first place, but I still think it’s a little curious how rarely people mention that Jenova was the one who really killed Aeris?
 It’s hardly a problem, I just think it’s a little odd?

 Let me explain what I mean.
 For much of FFIV, Golbez is under Zemus’ mind control and Kain is under Golbez’s mind control.
 At one point late in the game, poor, mind-controlled Kain takes a Dark Crystal from his buddy Cecil.
 I know this isn’t remotely as famous a scene as Aerith’s death in FFVII, but it’s not as though cultural osmosis of FFIV has given Golbez or Zemus credit for literally, physically yanking the the Dark Crystal out of Cecil’s hands, you know?
 I just think it’s a strange thing for culture to have confused over the past twenty years, just because of a little disguise!